Warren118/IRIS-Benchmark/README.md

 - **Bias Inertia & Steerability (BIS)**: Quantifies the controllability of the model's alignment and its resistance to generating counter-stereotypical content.

 ![Figure 2: IRIS Pipeline](assets/flow-t.svg)
-Figure2: Schematic of the IRIS benchmark evaluation pipeline, illustrating the dual-task and three dimensional assessment, the scoring flow, and the final projection into the high-dimensional “fairness space”.
+Figure 2: Schematic of the IRIS benchmark evaluation pipeline, illustrating the dual-task and three dimensional assessment, the scoring flow, and the final projection into the high-dimensional “fairness space”.

 ## 🛠The ARES Classifier